Back to Basics: How to Start a Blog

 Once you’ve got the hard work out of the way, you can start blogging.
 But, before you do, there should be a template that you are using for every piece of content.
 By following the best-practices in both formatting, style, and SEO, you position your blog to perform better than it otherwise would.

 So, what are the elements of a successful blog post?

-- It starts with the title – The title of the article is your first sale to the audience.
+The title of the article is your first sale to the audience.
 If you don’t catch the reader’s attention immediately, they will go elsewhere.
 Therefore, the goal of every title should be to give a general indication about what the article will discuss, or in other words the topic, and be interesting enough to at least make the readers want to give the intro a quick glance.

 From an SEO perspective, titles also help your page rank for keywords.
 It’s a good idea to have your title include at least one of the main keywords you’ve generated for the article.
 Failure to do so will impact your rankings.

-- Add in Keywords – Keywords are one of the most important aspects of on-page SEO.
+Keywords are one of the most important aspects of on-page SEO.
 According to Search Engine Journal:

 SEO keywords range from singular words to complex phrases and are used in website copy to attract relevant organic search traffic.
 However, keyword integration is just the start.
 When properly leveraged, targeted SEO keywords should be used to inspire all page content in order to satisfy searcher intent.
 From a searcher’s perspective, keywords are the terms typed or spoken into a search engine.

 When you take the time to research and optimize keywords, they act as a lightning rod to ensure that your target readers finds the answers to what they were searching for in the first place.
 That said, be sure to avoid keyword stuffing (simply adding the keywords willy-nilly to the blog post) since such Blackhat SEO practices can get you kicked off of Google.
 Other banned practices include: